 Don’t Take Your Frustration With Having a Ticket Out on Courtroom Staff

 The courtroom staff didn’t issue you the ticket, and may have little to nothing to do with the disposition of your case.
 It’s unfair to take your frustrations out on these hardworking civil servants.

 The Virginia Point System

-All across Virginia, every traffic offence has demerit points attached to it.
-Whether you’re caught speeding, just a little over the limit, or really gassing the pedal, you may end up with 3 to 6 demerit points tacked onto your driving record.
-Even if you have multiple small offenses, the points can add up quickly before you know it.
+All across Virginia, every traffic offense has demerit points attached to it.
+Whether you’re caught speeding, just a little over the limit, or gassing the pedal, you may end up with 3 to 6 demerit points tacked onto your driving record.
+Even if you have multiple minor offenses, the points can add up quickly before you know it.
 These points remain on your record for two years, and the ticket may stay there for even longer.

 You may be eligible to take the Virginia driver improvement court, which can be used on 3 or 4 point violations to earn safe driving points that can offset your demerit points.
-If you have been ordered by court to take these courses, it will not count for safe driving points, however.
+However, if you have been ordered by the court to take these courses, it will not count for safe driving points.

 Auto Insurance Increase

 Auto insurance carriers will often use your driving record to determine how much to charge you for their premiums.
 Drivers who are charged with traffic tickets may underestimate how tickets affect their insurance costs.
 So if you receive demerit points, you may find your insurance bill is raised.

 The more demerit points you have on your license, the higher your chances of having your license suspended or revoked.
 The state can revoke or suspend your privilege to drive if you are convicted of certain serious offenses.
 Violations may result in suspended licenses, and some of those violations are: